chainguard-dev/edu/content/chainguard/administration/custom-idps/custom-idps/index.md

 ### Generic Integration Guide

 For a generic OIDC-compatible identity provider, start by creating an OIDC application.
 If possible, set as much metadata as possible for the application so that your users can identify this application as the Chainguard platform.
-The following assets and details can be helpful to include in metadata.
+The following assets and details can be helpful to include in the metadata:

 * The Console homepage is [console.chainguard.dev/](https://console.chainguard.dev)
 * Our terms of service can be found at [chainguard.dev/terms-of-service](https://www.chainguard.dev/terms-of-service)
 * Our terms of use can be found at [chainguard.dev/terms-of-use](https://www.chainguard.dev/terms-of-use)
 * Our privacy policy is located at [chainguard.dev/privacy-notice](https://www.chainguard.dev/privacy-notice)
 * You can also add a Chainguard logo icon here to help your users visually identify this integration.
-The icon from the [Chainguard Console](https://console.chainguard.dev/logo512.png) will be suitable for most platforms.
+The icon from the [Chainguard Console](https://console.chainguard.dev/logo512.png) will be suitable for most platforms

 Next, configure your OIDC application as follows:

 * Set redirect URI to `https://issuer.enforce.dev/oauth/callback`
 * Restrict grant types to **authorization code** only.
-It is critical that your application does not support "client credentials", "device code", "implicit" or other grant types (sometimes called “flows”).
+It is critical that your application does not support "client credentials", "device code", "implicit" or other grant types (sometimes called “flows”)
 * Restrict response types to only authorization codes (sometimes called just “code”)
 * Enable “openid”, “email” and “profile” scopes for application
 * Disable or set PKCE to **optional**